Undergraduate Course Allocation through Competitive Markets: Simulations

-The second component, $Y'_s\Gamma H_c$, is an \textit{interaction term} that determines the heterogeneity of students' preferences over courses.
-We restrict the matrix $\Gamma$ to have $49$ independent parameters $\gamma_{aa'}$, where $a$ is student $s$'s college and $a'$ is course $c$'s college.
-This accounts for large heterogeneity in patterns of course enrollment across colleges (see Table \ref{tab:percent-courses-outside-college} in Appendix \ref{sec:appendix-student-utility-estimation}).
+The second component, $Y'_s\Gamma H_c$, is an \textit{interaction term} that determines the heterogeneity of students' preferences over courses. $H_c$ is a binary vector of observed course characteristics indicating course $c$'s college.
+We restrict matrix $\Gamma$ to have only $49$ independent parameters $\gamma_{aa'}$, where $a$ is student $s$'s college and $a'$ is course $c$'s college.
+This accounts for patterns of course enrollment across colleges (see Table \ref{tab:percent-courses-outside-college} in Appendix \ref{sec:appendix-student-utility-estimation}).

 The third component, $z_c$, is a \textit{vertical component} that measures the popularity or quality of course $c$.
 The vector $z$ has length $756$, with one entry for each course.
+The last term $\varepsilon_{sc}$ is a random utility component that is assumed to have a normal distribution $\varepsilon_{sc}\sim N(0,\sigma^2)$ with unobserved parameter $\sigma$.
+As normalizations, the value of the outside option from not taking a course is $u_{s0}=0$ and the standard deviation of the noise parameter is $\sigma=1$.

-We cannot jointly identify the parameters $\theta$, $\Gamma$, and $z$, as they enter in equation \eqref{eq:student-utility} in an additive way.
-We normalize the average horizontal component across students in the same college to $\overline{\theta}_{a}=0$ and set the interaction terms $\gamma_{aa}$ to $0$ for each $a\in {\cal A}$.
+We cannot jointly identify the parameters $\theta$, $\Gamma$, and $z$ without additional normalization as they enter in equation \eqref{eq:student-utility} in an additive way.
+Hence, we normalize the average horizontal component across students in the same college to $\overline{\theta}_{a}=0$ and set the interaction terms $\gamma_{aa}$ to $0$ for each $a\in {\cal A}$.
 These normalizations allow for an interpretation of $z_c$ as the average student utility from taking course $c$ among students in the same college as course $c$.
 The value of the parameter $\gamma_{aa'},a\neq a'$ is the average increase in student utility from taking course $c'$ in college $a'$ over taking course $c$ in student's own college $a$ when both courses have the same values of vertical components (i.e., $z_{c}=z_{c'}$).
-We provide more details on the parameter normalization on p. \pageref{normalization} in the Appendix \ref{sec:appendix-student-utility-estimation}.
 Overall, we have $819$ independent parameters $\theta$, $\gamma$, and $z$ to calibrate.